module-federation/core/packages/sdk/README.md

 // The SDK can be used to parse entry strings, encode and decode module names, and generate filenames for exposed modules and shared packages.
 // It also includes a logger for debugging and environment detection utilities.
-// Additionally, it provides a function to generate a snapshot from a manifest and environment detection utilities. import { parseEntry, encodeName, decodeName, generateExposeFilename, generateShareFilename, Logger, isBrowserEnv, isDebugMode, getProcessEnv, generateSnapshotFromManifest } from '@module-federation/sdk';
+// Additionally, it provides a function to generate a snapshot from a manifest and environment detection utilities. import {
+  parseEntry,
+  encodeName,
+  decodeName,
+  generateExposeFilename,
+  generateShareFilename,
+  Logger,
+  isBrowserEnv,
+  isDebugMode,
+  getProcessEnv,
+  generateSnapshotFromManifest,
+} from '@module-federation/sdk';

 // Parse an entry string into a RemoteEntryInfo object parseEntry('entryString');